vigzel/nexumnovus-appsettings-json/README.md

 }
 ```

-Only top-level settings can be updated.
-Top level settings in this example are "Region" and "Email".
-If top-level setting is not found in the configuration file, then it's created.
+If a setting is not found in the configuration file, then it's created.

 Note that password is marked with `[SecretSetting]` and it will be protected.
 After update `appsettings.json` will look like: